Allison Janney: 1999–2006: The West Wing and acclaim

-2007–2016: Established character actress
+2007–2016: Established actor

+Janney appeared in the short-lived Studio 60 on the Sunset Strip (2007) as a guest.
+In 2010, Janney appeared as Allison Pearson in In Plain Sight.
+In May 2010, she appeared one of the final episodes of the television series Lost as the adoptive mother of the show's two mythological opponents, Jacob and The Man in Black.
+She starred in the ABC network comedy Mr. Sunshine.
+The series, which was created by Matthew Perry, was a mid-season replacement for the 2010–11 television season.

 In 2007, Janney starred in Jason Reitman's comedy-drama Juno, playing Bren MacGuff, the titular character's stepmother.
 In the same year, she appeared in the musical Hairspray, and won the Austin Film Critics Association Award for Best Supporting Actress and the Critics' Choice Movie Awards for Best Acting Ensemble.
 In 2010, Janney earned praise for her performance in Todd Solondz's comedy-drama Life During Wartime.
+In 2009, Janney starred in the musical 9 to 5 alongside Stephanie J. Block and Megan Hilty.
+Her performance garnered positive reviews, and Janney earned the Drama Desk Award for Outstanding Actress in a Musical and a nomination for the Tony Award for Best Actress in a Musical.

-In 2011, Janney appeared in Tate Taylor's period drama The Help, which won the Screen Actors Guild Award and Critics' Choice Movie Award for Best Acting Ensemble.
-She also appeared in Margaret (2011), Struck by Lightning (2012), Liberal Arts (2012), Spy (2015), The DUFF (2015), Miss Peregrine's Home for Peculiar Children (2016), Tallulah (2016), and The Girl on the Train (2016).
+In 2011, Janney appeared in Tate Taylor's period drama The Help alongside Emma Stone, Viola Davis, Octavia Spencer, Jessica Chastain, Mary Steenburgen and others.
+She won the Screen Actors Guild Award and Critics' Choice Movie Award for Best Acting Ensemble.
+The film was also nominated for the Academy Award for Best Picture.
+She also appeared in the drama Margaret (2011), the coming-of-age comedy Struck by Lightning (2012), and the comedy Liberal Arts (2012).